Update Regarding Library Services and Support for Distance Learning (revised 11/9)

 In order to continue meeting the needs of our community, we have compiled this list of resources and updates.
 Please see the university’s COVID-19 updates page for more information.

-The Mortvedt Library building is currently closed but you can return books and materials to the book return locked box outside the front entrance.
-We are checking it weekly.
+The Mortvedt Library building is open (a current PLU ID card is needed for access to the building via the card swipe reader) and you can return books and materials to the book return locked box outside the front entrance or to the front desk.
 If you are currently living out of the area you can mail items via the USPS Media Mail (less expensive) to:

 12180 Park Ave South